Qiskit/qiskit-metapackage/docs/aqua/neural_networks.rst

 This discriminator is given by a PyTorch neural network.
 Please note that PyTorch must be installed.
 For installation instructions see https://pytorch.org/get-started/locally/.

-The network is targeted at being used as part of the :ref:`Quantum Generative Adversarial Network (qGAN)` algorithm.
+The network is targeted at being used as part of the :ref:`qgan` algorithm.
 Please refer to `qGAN <https://arxiv.org/abs/1904.00043>`__  for further details on this algorithm.
 The discriminator takes an input vector where the number of represented features :math:`n_features \geq 1` and outputs a label for the data sample, i.e. true/fake.